UtbOvertorneaPM/EquipmentManagementSystem/README.md

 1. Download and install [MySql](https://dev.mysql.com/downloads/installer/)

-    1. For server deployment, chose `server only` unless you are developer, when prompted select `server computer` in the dropdown, `standalone MySql server`, config type `server computer` (no need to change the parameters unless necessary), use recommended.
+    1. For server deployment, chose `server only` unless you are developer,  `standalone MySql server`, config type `server computer` (no need to change the parameters unless necessary), use recommended.
     2. when prompted for a password, input the password you wish the root owner of the database to use.

 2. Download the [ASP .Net Core Runtime Hosting Bundle 3.0](https://download.visualstudio.microsoft.com/download/pr/32b71802-0b4d-4064-a7e6-083b5155d3b1/080cf60a5c06be4ed27e2eac6c693f2f/dotnet-hosting-3.0.1-win.exe)